 While Lincoln had appointed a white man to be first Minister to Haiti, Benjamin Whidden, President Grant selected a Philadelphia school principal for the post, Ebenezer D. Bassett.
-He would become America’s first African American diplomat and a champion for international human rights.
+He would become America’s first African American Chief of Mission and a champion for international human rights.

 Representing the United States in Haiti

 Freeborn and a native of Connecticut, Bassett was a college graduate and a friend of Frederick Douglass–who had warmly recommended him to the President.
 Bassett had proactively written Grant to request the appointment noting that black Americans had faith the President would continue to advance full equality.

 My appointment,” he wrote, “would be hailed by them, especially by recently enfranchised colored citizens, as marked recognition of our new condition in the Republic and an auspicious token of our great future.”

 After his appointment in 1869, then 36-year-old Bassett arrived in Haiti with his wife and four young children just as that country was torn by its own civil war.
 The Haitian President, Sylvain Salnave had seized power in a bloody coup two years before and now struggled to keep it.
 The outgoing American Minister, Gideon Hollister, warned Bassett of the unrestrained violence, even against diplomats.
 A workman had attacked Hollister in his own home with a hatchet, leaving the diplomat with severe scalp wounds.

 When Bassett presented his credentials to President Salnave, the American made clear he was there to ensure that “all class of men under the broad shield of [his] government stand equal before the law,” a tacit reminder he meant to uphold the rule of law.